EECS150/project_skeleton_fa21/spec/checkpoint1.md

 The standard RISC pipeline is usually depicted with separate instruction and data memories.
 Although this is an intuitive representation, it does not let us modify the instruction memory to run new programs.
 Your CPU, by the end of this checkpoint, will be able to receive compiled RISC-V binaries though the UART, store them into instruction memory, then jump to the downloaded program.
-To facilitate this, we will adopt a modified memory architecture shown in Figure \ref{fig:mem_arch}.
+To facilitate this, we will adopt a modified memory architecture shown in the figure below.

 <p align=center>
   <img height=300 src="./figs/memory_arch.svg"/>
 </p>
 <p align=center>
-  <em>Figure 2: The Riscv151 memory architecture.
-There is only 1 IMEM and DMEM instance in Riscv151 but their ports are shown separately in this figure for clarity.
+  <em>Figure 2: The RISC-V core memory architecture.
+There is only 1 IMEM and DMEM instance in the CPU but their ports are shown separately in this figure for clarity.
 The left half of the figure shows the instruction fetch logic and the right half shows the memory load/store logic.</em>
 </p>

 ### Summary of Memory Access Patterns
 The memory architecture will consist of three RAMs (instruction, data, and BIOS).
 The RAMs are memory resources (block RAMs) contained within the FPGA chip, and no external (off-chip, DRAM) memory will be used for this project.

-The processor will begin execution from the BIOS memory, which will be initialized with the BIOS program (in `software/bios151v3`).
+The processor will begin execution from the BIOS memory, which will be initialized with the BIOS program (in `software/bios`).
 The BIOS program should be able to read from the BIOS memory (to fetch static data and instructions), and read and write the instruction and data memories.
 This allows the BIOS program to receive user programs over the UART from the host PC and load them into instruction memory.